 Legacy models are often based on purchasing equipment which is subsequently amortized over several years.
 Cloud pricing is based on a “pay as you go pricing model” with discounts for longer term commitments.
 ROI can be boosted with the ability / elasticity to hibernate environments or ramp up quickly to service new clients / markets.

-Summary – Benefits of Next Generation MSP’s
+Summary – Benefits of Next Generation Data and Service Protection Providers

 - Cheaper then employing full time specialist IT staff.